-The Computational Services and Bioinformatics Facility provides computer software support for more than 5,000 researchers in over 300 different research labs and 36 different departments at Stanford University.
-Both commercial and public domain software for sequence analysis, molecular modeling and mathematical and statistical analysis are available at this facility.
+The Computational Services and Bioinformatics Facility (CSBF) provides computer software support for more than 5,000 researchers in over 300 different research labs and 36 different departments at Stanford University.
+Both commercial and public domain software for sequence analysis, molecular modeling, and mathematical and statistical analysis are available at this facility.
 The expertise of the staff is available to aid researchers in experimental design and data analysis.

 In addition to providing a full range of popular software programs like Microsoft and Adobe products, the facility offers software in a range of categories (see below).